-Escarosa uses purchase orders for vendors who requires them.
 All purchase orders will be prepared using the accounting system Purchase Order Module.

-1. Purchase requisitions indicating items or services required, quantity, and program or account to be charged will be prepared by staff members and approved by their immediate supervisor.

-- 2. Completed purchase requisitions will be submitted to the Program Technician for processing.
+- 1. Purchase requisitions indicating items or services required, quantity, and program or account to be charged will be prepared by staff members and approved by their immediate supervisor. - 2.
+Completed purchase requisitions will be submitted to the Senior Accountant for processing.
 Every effort to choose the most cost effective vendors taking into account price, quality and, when appropriate, delivery time.
 Minority vendors and/or recycled products will be used when cost and time permits.
-Disbarred or suspended vendors as listed in the U.S. General Services Administration Office of Acquisition Policy's "Lists of Parties Excluded from Federal Procurement or Non-Procurement Programs" will not be used. - 3.
+Disbarred or suspended vendors as listed in the U.S. General Services Administration Office of Acquisition Policy's "Lists of Parties Excluded from Federal Procurement or Non-procurement Programs" will not be used. - 3.
 Each purchase order will be assigned a discrete number.
 A log will be maintained listing the date, the assigned number, and the vendor. - 4.
-The completed purchase order will be submitted to the Chief Financial Officer for review and signature.
+The completed purchase order will be submitted to the Chief Financial Officer for review and signed with electronic signature.
 The purchase order will be reviewed to determine if the purchase is for an allowable expense and that funds are available in the appropriate program.
-In the Chief Financial Officer's absence, the Chief Executive Officer or any Board Director may sign purchase orders. - 5.
+In the Chief Financial Officer's absence the Chief Executive Officer or any Board Director may sign purchase orders through electronic signing. - 5.
 Purchased items are received and signed in by the individual or department requesting the items.
-Receiving reports are forwarded to the Program Technician.
-If there is no vendor receiving report, the Program Technician will send a copy of the purchase order to the requestor for signature to signify receipt of the items.
-Receiving reports are then forwarded to the Accounting Department to file with the request for payment.
+Receiving reports are forwarded to the Accounting Clerk and retained to file with the request for payment.
+If there is no vendor receiving report, the Accounting Clerk will send a copy of the purchase order to the requestor for signature to signify receipt of the items.